kirixvelu/kirixvelu/README.md

 - 📚 Brief [history](https://pearlaction.org/genocide-legal-briefing/) on how I got here
 - 🤔 Fear: [climate crisis](https://davidsuzuki.org/our-work/) & [perpetual wars](https://www.visionofhumanity.org/about/)

-I love my city but *poverty and homelessness*.
+I love my city but poverty and homelessness.
 A tiny project from my [neighborhood](https://scarboroughtenants.ca).

 > ##### Favorite Quote
 >  “They have **money for war** but can't **feed the poor**.”